cairo-book/cairo-book/src/ch02-02-data-types.md

 #### Numeric Operations

 Cairo supports the basic mathematical operations you’d expect for all the integer
-types: addition, subtraction, multiplication, division, and remainder (u256 doesn't support division and remainder yet).
+types: addition, subtraction, multiplication, division, and remainder.
 Integer division truncates toward zero to the nearest integer.
 The following code shows how you’d use each numeric operation in a `let` statement: